The Wilderness Tower

 Located at Heatherton Park Studios in Somerset.
 See below.

 Ventures Academy Public Art Commission

 Commissioned by Bristol City Council for Ventures Academy in Bristol.

 Our concept draws on the idea of curiosity and play being the seeds of creativity and learning.
 With this in mind, we have developed an environment that inspires a sense of wonder and exploration and is visually stimulating with tactile and sensory elements.
 Equally, we want to create installations that are sculptural, practical and possess a strong sense of design consistency.

 We have focussed on the links between natural and human-made structures, particularly natural shapes found in rocks and crystals that have active sculptural elements.
-Engaging children in the interaction with shapes and forms are part of early learning and has been shown to enhance performance on tasks such as mathematical calculations and language development (Gibbs, 2005, p.193).
+Engaging children in the interaction with shapes and forms are an essential part of early learning and has been shown to enhance performance on tasks such as mathematical calculations and language development.

 Located at Heatherton Park Studios, Bradford On Tone, Somerset, TA4 1EU.
 Viewing available on request (see contact page).

 When I was asked to create an installation on the Somerset Levels, the image of a watchtower came immediately to mind.
 The thought of rising above the flatness of the landscape and observing the surrounding area was very appealing.
 Watchtowers hold a fascination for me and have appeared in my work before, albeit in a scaled-down, model form.
 I like the inherent contradiction in its purpose – the sense of power through surveillance contrasted with its inhabitant’s isolation and loneliness.